Tramway hosts first major Scottish exhibition from Jasleen Kaur

 Exhibition: Friday 31 March to Sunday 8th October 2023

-Jasleen Kaur was born in 1986 in Pollokshields, not far from Tramway.
-The Glasgow artist’s new exhibition fills the gallery with sound, making a temporary space to bring together her work mapping and tracing local geographies in relation to the artist's personal lineages.
+Jasleen Kaur (b.1986) was raised in Pollokshields, Glasgow, not far from Tramway.
+Filling its main gallery with sound and making a temporary space to gather, her new exhibition of work maps and traces these local geographies in relationship with the artist's personal lineages.

 Through a series of installations and kinetic, musical sculptures Kaur explores ideas of sonic memory and the cultural resonances of everyday materials and objects.
 Axminster carpet, bottles of blessed Irn Bru, football scarves, political flyers and salvaged family photographs are re-worked to evoke new cultural readings.
 In Kaur’s work, the everyday finds new and alternative meaning and explores the ways in which cultures and customs are perpetuated.

 An expansive sky suspended in the gallery taps into religious imagery, the heavens, angelic realms, a place of liberation.
 Strewn among the clouds are various objects and detritus that cling to Kaur’s personal memories - political leaflets, newspaper clippings, commodified images of saints and sinners, all remade from recollections.
 The words ‘LOOOOONGING’ and ‘CAN’T DO IT’ feature on a fan scarf and tracksuit and symbols and logos on clothing consider how bodies enact and perform ideologies.